-Under the terms of her executive compensation agreement, upon Ms. McGarry's termination of employment, Ms. McGarry is entitled to receive a prorated bonus for the calendar year of termination based on actual performance and, if the termination of employment is initiated by the Company or if ill-health prevents Ms. McGarry from performing all her responsibilities as Chief Executive Officer, subject to Ms. McGarry's execution of a waiver and release in a form acceptable to the Company, severance compensation in the amount of Ms. McGarry's base salary, to be paid in installments in accordance with Guild's normal payroll practices for a period of one year after the last day of Ms. McGarry's employment with the Company.
+Under the terms of her executive compensation agreement, upon Ms. McGarry's termination of employment, Ms. McGarry is entitled to receive any incentive compensation earned by and payable to Ms. McGarry upon termination of employment and any other items earned by and owed to Ms. McGarry as of the termination of her employment in accordance with the policies and plans of Guild and applicable laws and, if the termination of employment is initiated by the Company or if ill-health prevents Ms. McGarry from performing all her responsibilities as Chief Executive Officer, subject to Ms. McGarry's execution of a waiver and release in a form acceptable to the Company, severance compensation in the amount of Ms. McGarry's base salary as of the effective date of her termination, to be paid in installments in accordance with Guild's normal payroll practices for a period of one year after the last day of Ms. McGarry's employment with the Company.
 The executive compensation agreement also includes a one-year post-termination employee no hire and employee non-solicitation covenant.